gutenbergtools/gutenbergsite/site/how_to/volunteers_faq.md

 If you might be interested in producing an eBook yourself, here is some guidance.

-These steps are for eBooks that are in the public domain in the US, usually because the source printed book was published, and then the term of copyright protection expired. ==Project Gutenberg does not accept contemporary or copyrighted works.
-See our How-To on submitting your own work, for information about our self-publishing portal.==
+These steps are for eBooks that are in the public domain in the US, usually because the source printed book was published, and then the term of copyright protection expired. **Project Gutenberg does not accept contemporary or copyrighted works.
+See our How-To on submitting your own work, for information about our self-publishing portal.**

 Note also that Project Gutenberg does not have a corps of volunteers who can take your partially-completed work and turn it into a completed eBook.
 Instead, join Distributed